CodeSturgeon/conan/high_level_design.md

 User clicks on the link supplied after it has been used.
 The user is shown a page that tells them this link has already been used.
 The user is given the option to generate a new download token and have it sent to their email address.

 ### Example producer experiance

-**NOTE: This section is subject to change**
+#### Producer generates single download for QA user
+Producer kicks off the generation of a download for a single user that needs to QA the files.

 #### Producer creates a new set of files
 Producer generates a new set of files to be sent out to users.
 They are placed in a specific location on the file system.

-#### Producer generates single download for QA user
-Producer kicks off the generation of a download for a single user that needs to QA the files.
+A command is run against the files that sends them out for distribution.

-#### Producer restates files and regenerates download
+#### Producer restates files and regenerates downloads
-The QA process found files that are wrong in some way.
-The producer regenerates the files in question and overwrites them in the filesystem.
+Distributed files are found to be incorrect in some way.
+The files are regenerated and the producer runs a command that updates the initial distribution.

-#### Producer generates all remaining downloads
-With all files QAed the producer generates all the avilable downloads for this filegroup.
-When the downloads are generated, notifications are sent to the users they were prepaired for.